Orthopedics

 11. Frozen shoulder (adhesive capsulitis): Characterized by stiffness and pain in the shoulder joint, often resulting from injury or prolonged immobilization.

-When medicines and physical therapy haven’t helped, the expert orthopedic surgeons at Riverside Health use the latest minimally invasive shoulder surgeries to improve shoulder and upper arm function.
+When medicines and physical therapy haven’t helped and surgery is the best option, the expert orthopedic surgeons at Riverside Health use the latest minimally invasive shoulder surgeries to improve shoulder and upper arm function.
 Shoulder surgeons can perform dozens of minimally invasive and open surgeries to improve your shoulder function.
 From repairing tendons to replacing the shoulder joint, these specialized orthopedic surgeons help relieve pain and improve your quality of life.

 3. Acromioplasty: In this arthroscopic procedure, your doctor will look inside your shoulder joint for bone spurs, tissues or other growths that could painfully press against your shoulder tendons.
 To relieve pain, they can remove the bone spurs and part of the acromion (shoulder bone).